It is an inflammation of the inner ear structure called the labyrinth.

 - Turn your head 45 ° to your right side.

-- Lie down quickly on the left side, with your head still turned, and touch the bed with the head part behind the ear.
+- Lie down quickly on the left side, with your head turned, and touch the bed with the head part behind the ear.

 - Hold this position and each subsequent position for approximately 30 seconds.